Novic812/bay/docs/social.md

 Plag | Download the app
 Empeopled | Empeopled is being rebuilt on the blockchain Mewch | English speaking alt imageboard
-Echo JS | entirely focused on JavaScript
+Echo JS | Entirely focused on JavaScript
 Upbeat | ERROR 403: Forbidden
 StackTrender | Follow what's trending in your favorite programming #hashtags Domain Probe | Forum with programs to check the availability of domains Indie Hackers | Founders share the revenue numbers behind their profitable app Zhopped | Free, online image editing community
+Frizbee | Future home of something quite cool
+Steemit | Giant header
-Frizbee | Future home of something quite cool SocialPage | Goal is to create a safer environment for kids SocialNumber | Here you are just a number
+SocialPage | Goal is to create a safer environment for kids SocialNumber | Here you are just a number
-Linkgum | Hmm, you're doing that a bit too much.
-Please try again later Reddit | http://github.com/pushshift/api/issues/4 Calbel | Image waiting to be approved
+Reddit | http://github.com/pushshift/api/issues/4
+Calbel | Image waiting to be approved
 AnyChan | Image-based bulletin board